 1. A smaller quantity of a higher SPF product is enough.

-Most people tend to use only half or quarter of the required amount of sunscreen.
+Most people tend to use only half or a quarter of the required amount of sunscreen.
 To ensure adequate protection, it’s better to go for a little extra sunscreen.
-An ounce of sunscreen is recommended for the average adult, regardless of SPF.
+An ounce of sunscreen is recommended for the average adult, regardless of SPF

-2. Applying sunscreen in the morning offers day long protection.
+2. Applying sunscreen in the morning offers day long protection when considering how to choose sunscreen SPF.

 Whatever the SPF of your sunscreen is, the fact is that it loses its effectiveness after two hours.
 This is why experts recommend reapplying sunscreen every two hours or sooner if swimming or sweating a lot.